Chemicals and pesticides

 E. Sustainable use of pesticides

 Substances used to suppress, eradicate and prevent organisms that are considered harmful are grouped under the term ‘pesticides’.
-The term includes both plant protection products (PPPs) used on plants in agriculture, horticulture, parks and gardens, and biocidal products used in other applications, for example, as a disinfectant or to protect materials.
-In 2009, a Pesticides Package was adopted, consisting of: Directive 2009/128/EC on the sustainable use of pesticides (SUD), aimed at reducing environmental and health risks while maintaining crop productivity and improving controls on the use and distribution of pesticides; Regulation (EC) No 1107/2009 on the placing on the market of PPPs; and Regulation (EC) No 1185/2009 concerning statistics on pesticides, which sets out rules for collecting information on the annual quantities of pesticides placed on the market and used in each Member State.
+The term includes both plant protection products used on plants in agriculture, horticulture, parks and gardens, and biocidal products used in other applications, for example, as a disinfectant or to protect materials.

 F. Biocidal products

-G. Persistent organic pollutants (POPs)
+G. Persistent Organic Pollutants (POPs)

 H. Asbestos

 Asbestos is a fibrous mineral that is dangerous when inhaled.
 It was widely used in the past for insulation and other purposes, owing to its resistance to fire and heat.
 Directive 1999/77/EC enforced a ban on the use of asbestos and has been in place in the EU since 1 January 2005.
 Furthermore, the extraction, manufacturing and processing of asbestos products is prohibited under Directive 2003/18/EC, repealed by Directive 2009/148/EC, which also lays down removal programme strategies to be implemented by the Member States.
 On 28 September 2022, the Commission presented a comprehensive approach to better protect people and the environment from asbestos.
-The package includes a Communication on working towards an asbestos-free future and a proposal to amend the Asbestos at Work Directive.
+The package includes a communication on working towards an asbestos-free future and a proposal to amend the Asbestos at Work Directive.

 I. Detergents

 Detergents are any substances or preparations containing soaps and/or other surfactants intended for washing and cleaning processes.
-Regulation (EC) No 648/2004 harmonises the rules on the biodegradability restrictions and bans on surfactants, the information that manufacturers must provide, and the labelling of detergent ingredients.
+Regulation (EC) No 648/2004 harmonises the rules on the biodegradability restrictions and bans on surfactants, the information that manufacturers must provide and the labelling of detergent ingredients.
 It was subsequently amended in 2006 (Regulation (EC) No 907/2006), 2009 (Regulation (EC) No 551/2009) and 2012 (Regulation (EU) No 259/2012), in order to introduce new biodegradability tests to provide an enhanced level of protection for the aquatic environment.
 In addition, the scope of the tests has been extended to include all classes of surfactants.
-On 28 April 2023 the Commission submitted a proposal to repeal Regulation (EC) 648/2004.
+On 28 April 2023, the Commission submitted a proposal to repeal Regulation (EC) No 648/2004.
 Regarding labelling, Regulation (EC) No 907/2006 extends the rules to require manufacturers to disclose a full list of fragrance ingredients to medical practitioners treating patients suffering from allergies.
 As of 30 June 2013, the use of phosphates in laundry detergents has been banned and the content of other phosphorus-containing compounds has been limited.

 Role of the European Parliament

 Parliament played a key role in the development of the REACH Regulation.
-It ensured a targeted approach with regard to data requirements for existing substances produced at lower tonnages (1-10 tonnes), and the ‘one substance, one registration’ (OSOR) approach intended to minimise costs.
+It ensured a targeted approach to data requirements for existing substances produced at lower tonnages (1-10 tonnes), and the ‘one substance, one registration’ (OSOR) approach intended to minimise costs.
 Parliament also secured a requirement for companies to share data from tests conducted on animals to limit animal testing as much as possible.
 Furthermore, Parliament endorsed a stronger approach whereby all substances of very high concern may only be authorised if a suitable alternative or technology does not exist.